c4therine/bvcn-binder-paml/README.md

-# Binder for BVCN Comparative Genomics lesson
+# Binder for Pitt PAML/codeML lesson

 Initially forked from [here](https://github.com/binder-examples/conda).
 Thank you to the awesome [binder](https://mybinder.org/) team!